gatsbyjs/gatsby/docs/docs/reference/built-in-components/gatsby-slice.md

 ## Restrictions on using `<Slice>` placeholder

-### JSS and Styled Components Support
+### JSS and styled-components support

-Using Styled-components or JSS within Slice components is currently [not supported](https://github.com/gatsbyjs/gatsby/issues/37278).
+Using styled-components or JSS within Slice components is currently [not supported](https://github.com/gatsbyjs/gatsby/issues/37278).
 Alternatively, you can use emotion or normal CSS.

 ### Must be in `src` directory